raquelmgalbuquerque/GitInsurance-App/README.md

 - add_policy(): asks the user for the name of the client and type of insurance (auto/house).
 Based on those inputs, a new dictionary is created and added to the database (policies.json).
 - remove_policy(): asks the user for the policy ID and removes the corresponding dictionary from the database.
 - list_policies(): prints in the terminal all the policies available in the database.

+## Assignment 2

+Exercise to practice branching and merging.
+You can find the instructions in [Roberto's repo](https://github.com/RoberVega/lp-git-basics/tree/main/assignments/assignment_2).